planetis-m/fix_fuzzy/readme.md

-## Automatically fix fuzzy messages in translations!
+## Translation Assistant: Fuzzy Message Repair Tool

-This is a Python script that can repair some translation messages that have been marked as fuzzy.
+This Python script helps improve the quality of translated content by addressing messages marked as "fuzzy" in translation files.
+It offers several automated fixes:

+1. Intelligent ampersand insertion:

-It can add ampersand characters (used for creating keyboard shortcuts) randomly in text using the target's language letter frequencies as guide.
-It also can uncapitalize the words and make some simple substitutions at the end of the message (replacing ... with …, etc)
+   Adds ampersand characters for keyboard shortcuts, using the target language's letter frequencies as a guide.

+2. Case adjustment:

+   Modifies capitalization to match the source text more closely.

+3. Punctuation refinement:

+   Performs simple substitutions, such as replacing "..." with "…" for improved typography.

+By automating these common adjustments, this tool streamlines the translation review process and enhances overall text consistency.

 <img src="screenshots/image_1.png" alt="Screenshot" width="50%" />